 I hope you’re having a colourful day too.

 After the bluebells comes wisteria and every year I swap favourites from one to the other (and then back again).

 This is Waterloo Park in Norwich, doesn’t it look glorious?

-I hope you’ve had a great week.
-To see what other people have picked for My Sunday Photo please click on the camera below.
+I hope you’ve all had a good week.
+To see what other people have snapped for My Sunday Photo please click on the camera below.

 Also, please pop back tomorrow and read my interview with Blogger extraordinaire, Aby Moore, from You Baby, Me Mummy.
 We’ve had a chat about her new book, Blogs Change Lives.